 Narrowing in on platforms

-One has to remember that customers essentially go through 3 main phases, namely awareness, consideration and finally conversion.
+One has to keep in mind that customers essentially go through what is referred to as the buyer’s journey, namely awareness, consideration and finally conversion.
 By implementing social media strategically, you can meet your customers where they are.
 You will also find different audiences on different platforms.
 Facebook is home to millennials (aged 18-34), Gen X (35-54) and Baby Boomers (55+) and is losing popularity with younger generations such as Gen Z (13-17).
 You will find the latter on Snap Chat, Instagram and YouTube.

 This provides the perfect opportunity to target new customers and even retarget those who have visited your website but haven’t followed you on social media or converted to buying your product yet.